smbleon98/module9a-firstreact/README.md

-# Module 9B - Custom Profile Component
+# Module 9A - First React Component

 ## Description
 This is a React app built with Vite.
 It contains a profile component styled with inline CSS.